sudowing/service-engine-template/README.md

 Simply copy/paste `migrations/knex.stub.template` to `migrations/YYYYMMDDHHMMSS_some_migration_name.js` and add the migration steps to the `exports.up` & `exports.down` functions (exactly as you would with knex).

 The migrations will be run on server start.

+** Migration support is not toggled via an ENV VAR `MIGRATIONS`.
+Will be enabled unless set to string of value `false`

 ## API Documentation